mhanyc/codingmental/content/articles/using-vault-as-an-external-pillar-for-salt.md

 One thing that caught me by surprise was that Salt uses a single Vault entry to store all the data for the external pillar rather than making use of the hierarchical path structure that Vault provides.
 You can set up multiple external pillars by adding additional `- vault: vault_config path=secret/salt/pillar_data` lines to the config and changing the path.
 This is particularly useful if different groups of admins might be responsible for different areas and you want to be able to further segregate and limit access.
-Adding those requires changing the Salt config and restarting the Salt master each time, so you probably don't want to have to explictly configure different paths for every secret that Vault is storing.
+Adding those requires changing the Salt config and restarting the Salt master each time, so you probably don't want to have to explicitly configure different paths for every secret that Vault is storing.
 From the Salt side, it's much more convenient to let it use one or two paths for everything.

 That gets annoying from the Vault side though.